-A Place of BeginningsNamed for the artillery that was built to protect the city after the American Revolution, Battery Park is an integral part of New York City’s history.
-The park’s Castle Clinton National Monument, once known as Castle Garden, became the world’s first official immigrant center in 1855 and is an important landmark within Battery Park.
+A Place of BeginningsNamed for the artillery that was built to protect the city after the American Revolution, The Battery is an integral part of New York City’s history.
+The park’s Castle Clinton National Monument, once known as Castle Garden, became the world’s first official immigrant center in 1855 and is an important landmark within The Battery.
 From 1820 to 1892 when Ellis Island opened, millions of newcomers passed through this site and over 100 million Americans can trace their ancestors back to the Castle.

-Acres of GardensCelebrated Dutch garden designer Piet Oudolf was hired to design and implement the gardens at Battery Park, which includes the 10,000 square-foot Gardens of Remembrance dedicated to those who died on September 11, 2001.
+Acres of GardensCelebrated Dutch garden designer Piet Oudolf was hired to design and implement the gardens at The Battery, which includes the 10,000 square-foot Gardens of Remembrance dedicated to those who died on September 11, 2001.
 These picturesque gardens which were planted to be vibrant in all seasons feature over 100 types of plants and perennials.
 Other garden projects within the park include the Battery Bosque, which encompasses 60,000 square-feet of gardens showcasing over 30,000 perennial plants.
+Click to book your Battery Park and South Street Seaport walking tour.
 Other highlights include the Battery Labyrinth, a walking path located at the northwest corner of the park.
 Created to mark the one year anniversary of the 9/11 tragedy, the Labyrinth is outlined with over 1000 granite blocks which form seven circular rings.
 Surrounded by an oasis of greenery, visitors are encouraged to walk the path and reflect while enjoying spectacular vistas of the harbour and the ultimate symbol of freedom, the Statue of Liberty.

 Address: Southern Manhattan, stretching from State Street to the New York Harbour, New York City, NY

-Click here to visit Battery Park website.Note: This information can change without notice.
+Click here to visit The Battery website.Note: This information can change without notice.
 Confirm all details directly with the company in question.